MichaelPeter/BlazorHybridWebGPUTest/readme.md

 Attepts to solve the callback with calling the callback from a setTimer() call did not solve the issue.

+Also the click events do not come back.

 See Also issue here:
 https://github.com/dotnet/aspnetcore/issues/39173
 See branch: **bug/dotnet-6-fails-callbacks**

 #### TODO:

+- Find out why dotnet.js fails with WebGPU on callbacks.
-- Deploy specific Version of Edge Canary with WebView2 and activate web-gpu - currently blocked by BlazorWebView - see below
+- Deploy specific Version of Edge Canary with WebView2 and activate WebGPU to test WebGPU in WPF, this is currently blocked by BlazorWebView - see below
+- C Compilation with Enscripten:
+    - Currently only the Web Application supports Wasm
     - Compile C code in WPF code to native binary and not webassembly.
+    - Figure out Why the Native Compilation does not work in Razor class library.

 - Use GLSL and WGSL to test them.
 - Add UI Framework for example MatBlazor for Google Material.